project-info182/Avatar-Lab/README.md

 ✅- 😃 **Create Frontend for the project** – A futuristic frontend is to be designed Using Reactjs and TailWind.<br> ✅- 🕶 **Work on backend** – Make the frontend functional.<br>
 ✅ - 🗣 **Integrating the models with Backend** – Integrating Both models in backend to work seamlessly <br>
-- 🧑‍🎨 **Make a Fully Fucntional Website** – Users can now access and generate outputs interacting with the webiste.
+- 🧑‍🎨 **Make a Fully Functional Website** – Users can now access and generate outputs interacting with the webiste.

 ---